< Back

 Saint Michael.
 Wood, 19 x 15.

-A damaged fragment, showing just the upper half of the figure, who was presumably holding scales in his right hand and probably trampling on the devil.
+A damaged fragment, showing just the upper half of the figure, who is dressed in Roman armour.
+The archangel was probably trampling on the devil, which he was spearing with the slender lance held delicately in his right hand.
 Acquired from the Santini collection, Ferrara, in 1906.

 Bologna.
 Museo di Palazzo Poggi.